daliaAw/TradeFlow/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Sellers can easily list their items, specifying minimum order quantities to streamline transactions and minimize logistical challenges.
 Meanwhile, buyers gain access to a wide array of products accompanied by detailed descriptions and transparent pricing.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At TradeFlow, we prioritize user experience.
 Our platform allows buyers to leave ratings and reviews, facilitating informed purchasing decisions.
-Additionally, our innovative Favorites feature enables users to bookmark preferred products, simplifying future transactions and enhancing overall satisfaction.
+Additionally, our Favorites feature enables users to bookmark preferred products, simplifying future transactions and enhancing overall satisfaction.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Join TradeFlow today and experience the efficiency, transparency, and convenience of our marketplace.
 Let us help you optimize your inventory management and unlock new opportunities for success in the competitive business landscape.